Water injection (engine): On-board water generation

 The first two variants are highly dependent on weather ambient conditions with sufficiently high humidity levels or driver habits (no A/C operation wanted).
 Consequently, an adequate supply of water cannot be ensured.
-In contrast, condensing of water vapour formed during the combustion of gasoline is a reliable source of water: there is approximately a volume of 1L of water vapour in exhaust per each liter of gasoline fuel consumed.
+In contrast, condensing of water vapour formed during the combustion of petrol is a reliable source of water: there is approximately 1 litre of water vapour in exhaust per each litre of petrol consumed.
 In October 2019, Hanon Systems together with FEV presented an Audi TT Sport demonstrator equipped with water injection operating as a closed system thanks to a Hanon Systems "Water Harvesting System".

 Use in diesel

 A 2016 study combined water injection with exhaust gas recirculation.
 Water was injected into the exhaust manifold of a diesel engine and, by opening the exhaust valve during the induction stroke, the injected water and some of the exhaust gas was drawn back into the cylinder.
 The effect was up to 85% reduction in emissions and also significant reduction in soot emissions.